-From the angle of the spiritual Forces of Light, the immediate world process should be as follows:
+From the angle of the spiritual Forces of Light, the immediate world process should be as follows:include:

-- 1. The complete subjugation of the forces of evil through and after the defeat of Germany and Japan, in which nations those forces have focussed themselves. - 2.
-A period of intense difficulty and adjustment wherein the Allied Nations together control the situation in every country involved in the war, until some measure of interior harmony has been achieved.
+1. The complete subjugation of the forces of evil through and after the defeat of Germany and Japan, in which nations those forces have focussed themselves.

+2. A period of intense difficulty and adjustment wherein the Allied Nations together control the situation in every country involved in the war, until some measure of interior harmony has been achieved.

-- 3. [page 55] The impending crisis of freedom.
-This involves free election in all liberated countries to determine the type of government, the national boundaries (where that problem exists) and a plebiscite of the people to determine their nationalities and loyalties. - 4.
-The control of Germany and Japan for a term of years by all the great Powers until the children of today are democratically educated to be the leaders of tomorrow. - 5.
-The cleaning up process carried on in all the nations without any exception whatever so that a wholesome unity, based on freedom and demonstrating unity in diversity, can be brought about. - 6.
-A steadily pursued educational process by which all the peoples in the world can be grounded in the only ideology that will prove finally and generally effective-that of right human relations.
+3. [page 55] The impending crisis of freedom.
+This involves free electionelections in all-liberated countries to determine the type of government, the national boundaries (where that problem exists) and a plebiscite of the people to determine their nationalities and loyalties.

+4. The control of Germany and Japan for a term of years by all the great Powers until the children of today are democratically educated to be the leaders of tomorrow.
+5 relations.
 Slowly but surely, this educational movement will inevitably produce right understanding and correct attitudes and activities in every community, in every church and nation, and ultimately in the international field.
 This will take time but it presents a challenge to all men of goodwill throughout the world.